About CBMC Supported Language Features

 Overflow for signed data types

-Type casts All type casts, including conversion between integer and floating-point types Overflow for signed data types
+Type casts All type casts, including conversion between integer and floating-point types.
+Overflow for signed data types

-CBMC supports ANSI-C prototyles and K&R style functions.
+CBMC supports ANSI-C prototypes and K&R-style functions.

-• Unwinding bound for recursive functions
+Unwinding bound for recursive functions by means of an unwinding assertion

 Control flow